oltodosel/interSubs/README.md

 =========

 v.
 2.2 - Changelog at the bottom.
-If Qt version doesn't work for you - use Tk https://github.com/oltodosel/interSubs/tree/master/Tk
+If Qt version doesn't work for you - use [Tk](https://github.com/oltodosel/interSubs/tree/master/Tk).
+It isn't updated.

-Interactive subtitles for `mpv`, that was made to help study languages.
+Interactive subtitles for [mpv](https://github.com/mpv-player/mpv), that was made to help study languages.
 Easily tweaked and customizable.

 ![z 00_00_5 75-00_00_19 96](https://user-images.githubusercontent.com/10230453/38359595-7f56acc0-38d1-11e8-9a65-257466a44e08.gif)